CrayLabs/SmartSim/doc/sr_cpp_walkthrough.rst

 Scripts
 =======

 The example in :ref:`SR CPP Models` shows how to store and use a PyTorch script in the database with the C++ Client.
-The script stores as a file in the ``../../../common/mnist_data/`` path relative to the compiled executable.
+The script is stored as a file in the ``../../../common/mnist_data/`` path relative to the compiled executable.
 Note that this example also sets and executes a PyTorch model.